 This Statement has been approved by the Council's Finance and Management Committee.
-The Statement will be reviewed on a regular basis.
-Responsibilities for the Statement and Modern Slavery are designated as:
+The Statement will be reviewed annually.
+Responsibilities for the Statement and Modern Slavery are designated as follows:

-1. Developing and Updating the Statement: Designated Modern Slavery Lead

-The Designated Modern Slavery Lead within the Council, in conjunction with Human Resources, Procurement, Communities and Legal Services, monitors and updates the Statement in line with national guidelines and corporate priorities.

-2. Risk Assessments and Prevention: Appointing a Designated Modern Slavery Lead

-The Designated Modern Slavery Lead within Community Safety is responsible for:

-- Working with Managers to identify high risk activities and appropriate actions relating to modern slavery and human trafficking; - Ensuring appropriate information and training for staff and councillors; - Ensuring that this Statement and resulting actions are embedded within the Council's Safeguarding Policies and Procedures and Strategic Plans. - 3.
-Early Identification and Notification: Duty of Managers

-Managers will notify any suspected modern slavery concerns encountered in the course of their work, to the Designated Modern Slavery Lead and ensure that staff complete all relevant training.

-4. Identifying and Reporting Concerns: All Staff and Councillors
+- 1. Developing and Updating the Statement: Designated Modern Slavery Lead (Communities Team Manager) - The Designated Modern Slavery Lead within the Council, in conjunction with Human Resources, Procurement, Communities and Legal Services, monitors and updates the Statement in line with national guidelines and corporate priorities. - Refreshed versions of the Council's Modern Slavery Statement are approved by the Strategic Director Service Delivery, in consultation with the Chairman of the Housing and Communities Committee, unless there are significant changes made within the statement. - 2.
+Risk Assessments and Prevention: Designated Modern Slavery Lead The Designated Modern Slavery Lead within the Council is responsible for: - Working with Managers to identify high risk activities and appropriate actions relating to modern slavery and human trafficking. - Ensuring appropriate information and training for staff and councillors. - Ensuring that this Statement and resulting actions are embedded within the Council's Safeguarding Policies and Procedures and Strategic Plans. - 3.
+Early Identification and Notification: Duty of Managers Managers will notify any suspected modern slavery concerns encountered in the course of their work, to the Designated Modern Slavery Lead and ensure that staff complete all relevant training. - 4.
+Identifying and Reporting Concerns: All Staff and Councillors

-As with all safeguarding concerns, all staff and Councillors are required to share these in order that they can be investigated and action taken as required.
+As with all safeguarding concerns, all staff and Councillors are required to share these in order that they can be investigated, and action taken as required.
+For further information regarding this statement and South Derbyshire District Council's work on Modern Slavery, contact: Chris Smith,